nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Tuition Address Book (TAB)** is an all-in-one desktop application that helps you keep track of the large number of students and their respective lesson information, and empower you to provide the best quality home tuition service.

-TAB comes with a clean Graphical User Interface (GUI) while optimised for user interaction via a CLI (Command Line Interface).
+TAB is a Command Line Interface (CLI) application which allows users to interact with it with just text inputs.
+On top of that, TAB also comes with a clean and aesthetic Graphical User Interface (GUI), allowing users to view their data easily.
 With TAB, you can effortlessly manage your students' contact details faster than a typical mouse/GUI driven app.

 --------------------------------------------------------------------------------------------------------------------